 Shipping dangerous goods need more attention to detail than the transportation of regular goods.
 The changes in the procedures and paperwork have further complicated the process of shipping these goods.

-Nothing disrupts a supply chain more than rejected shipments especially if your business needs a cargo of sensitive items to be delivered urgently.
+Nothing disrupts a supply chain more than rejected shipments, especially if your business needs a cargo of sensitive items to be delivered urgently.
 Dangerous goods are subject to strict customs and regulatory requirement.
 As a matter of fact, even a small typographical error in the documentation can lead to the rejection of the cargo by the transport authorities.
-Here are few tips that you need to keep in mind for the shipment of dangerous goods.

 Pack the Goods Properly